 Given that total regulatory capital was c.£200 billion, this represents a transfer from customers to shareholders which cumulatively reached £s tens of billions.

 Regulators, when challenged, point out that the risk could have fallen the other way, and customers could then have benefitted greatly.
-But Martin Malinowski points out that this is to ignore the fact that companies can apply to re-open the price control should significant unfavourable movements result which, together with other factors, increase their costs by more than 10% of turnover.
-(The process is called applying for an Interim Determination).
-In contrast, there is usually no mechanism which allow customers to benefit from favourable interest rate movements.
+But Martin Malinowski points out that this is to ignore the fact that regulated companies can usually apply to re-open price controls should significant unfavourable movements result which increase their costs significantly.
+Regulators are however also aware of the criticisms implicit in the above chart and are probably beginning to make the necessary changes to their price control formulae.

 Important Note:- Unchecked market power (monopoly power) does not necessarily lead to price increases.
 The relative lack of competitive pressure can also leads to one or more of lower product or service quality, or a reduced product range, or poorer customer service.
 Price controls therefore need address all of PQRS - price, quality, range and service - for otherwise a tight price control will merely lead to greater problems in non price outcomes including Q, R and/or S. A further discussion of this subject is here.